acw414/eLISA/Vignette/VignetteREADME.md

 # Vignette ReadMe

-**Running eLISA with example datasets**
+##Running eLISA with an example dataset

-This document will walk through a sample running of eLISA.
+This document will walk through the steps for running a sample dataset through eLISA.

-Steps for running the program:
 1) The user should first **install the [originr package](https://github.com/ropensci/originr)** in R.
    - Log into the UCLA Hoffman2 server and type:
        ```